-- Waterproof, not alcohol based, permanent marker pens e.g. Fabric pens, Fabricmate Dye Pens; Pigma Microns.
+- Waterproof, non alcohol based, permanent marker pens e.g. Fabric pens, Fabricmate Dye Pens; Pigma Microns.

 - Paints.
-An acrylic artist paint from your local craft store will do the trick.
+An acrylic artist paint from your local craft store does the trick.
 Delta is a good brand that is widely available.
 Try to avoid buying the cheapest paints you can find as they may lack adequate pigmentation to cover the canvas well.

 - Paint brushes.
 You will probably need a few different sizes.
 Perhaps a small pointed brush for fine detail areas, and a flat tipped brush for larger areas and straight lines.
 Experience and personal preference will guide you here.
 The brushes do not want to be soft and feathery for needlepoint canvas painting.
 As a general rule, a firm, acrylic brush allows for more precise paint application.

 - White paper.
 This is to lay your needlepoint canvas on so it is easier to see what you are painting.

 - Water.
 For rinsing brushes.

 Needlepoint Canvas Painting Instructions:

 - Cut the needlepoint canvas 2 inches larger all the way around than the design you plan to create.

 - Lay the canvas onto the white paper.
 This makes it easier to see the design as you paint.
 Tape the canvas down so it doesn't move.